xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ## Today
 Schools Today!
-It's Wednesday!
-Date Mar 2nd, 2022
+It's Thursday!
+Date Mar 3rd, 2022

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)